nathanielSerrano/lab1/README.md

 Ethan -- Implement ArrayList class, implemeting reconfigure method

-Nathaniel -- Set up GitHub repository, implemting remove method, implementing main method
+Nathaniel -- Set up GitHub repository, implementing remove method, implementing main method

 # --- Instructions for running code ---

 The main method is inside the myArrayList class.
-Just compile and run the myArrayList class, with no arguments, and the Fraction myArrayList will be created with outputs for each implemented method being shown.
+To execute, compile and run the myArrayList class, with no arguments, and a myArrayList of Fractions will be created with outputs for each implemented method being shown.